-At Valley Invicta Primary School at East Borough, we believe that it is every child’s right to be able to access the world around them through the medium of language.
+At Valley Invicta Primary School at East Borough (VIPS at East Borough) we believe that it is every child’s right to be able to access the world around them through the medium of language.
 As such, we promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, enabling them to listen, speak, read and write confidently for a wide range of purposes throughout their school years and beyond.
-We recognise that it is important to cultivate an enthusiasm and appreciation for literacy and aspire to do so by ensuring real-life and cross-curricular learning experiences.
+We recognise that it is important to cultivate an enthusiasm and appreciation for the English language and aspire to do so by ensuring real-life and cross-curricular learning experiences.

 - read easily, fluently and with good understanding.

 - develop the habit of reading widely and often, for both pleasure and information.

 - acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language.

 - appreciate our rich and varied literary heritage.

 - write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.